gitig/Practical-Vim-Notes/tip28.md

-#Tip28:Execute a Command on One or More Consecutive Lines
+#Tip28: Execute a Command on One or More Consecutive Lines

 ![tip28_1](images/tip28_1.png)
 ##:print